sushantoroy-stat/STAT5101_Advanced_Multivariate_Technique/README.md

-# 📊 Project Interpretation – Covariance Matrix of the Iris Dataset
+# 📊 Lecture 3: Project Interpretation – Covariance Matrix of the Iris Dataset
 ## L3 Covariance Matrix

 This project demonstrates how to compute and visualize the **covariance matrix** for the numeric features of the **Iris dataset**, providing insights into the relationships between measurements of sepal and petal dimensions.